QED1224/Toontown-Resources/Guide.md

 0.485 * 20 = 9.7000 Laff (Dance)
 0.388 * 22 = 8.5360 Laff (Speak)
 ```
-As you can see, maxed Play Dead and Rollover are the most efficient tricks.
-Therefore Play Dead is likely the only trick worth training.
+As you can see, maxed Play Dead and Rollover were the most efficient tricks.
+Therefore Play Dead was likely the only trick worth training, since it maximized the work-reward ratio.

 ## Fishing <a name="fishing-main"></a>
 [[back to top](#contents)]